Your 2021 Passport to Nature program is here!

-- Registration and sign up will still be required for webinars and download & go activities
+- Registration and sign-up is required for all events and activities

-- Once you register for a webinar, you will be emailed a link for Zoom which you can click at the specific date and time
+- Once you register for a webinar, you will be emailed a link for Zoom, which you can click at the specific date and time.
+There is an event reminder email as well.

 Our thanks to the volunteers who coordinate the program, to the people who guide events and to the businesses who sponsor these events!